lamhq/tech-notes/pages/software-engineering/development/language.md

 - The source code is translated into machine code (executable code) by a compiler before execution.
 - Compilation involves several stages, including lexical analysis, syntax analysis, optimization, and code generation.
-- The compiled program can be directly executed by the computer’s processor.
+- The compiled program can be directly executed by the computer's processor.

 Benefits: faster execution speed and better performance.